Lakshmi-Chakradhar-Vijayarao/SafeRAG/README.md

 ### 2. Claim Extraction

-The text is decomposed into **atomic claims**:
+The output is decomposed into **atomic, factual claims**.

+Example:

 * “Metformin is the first line treatment for type 2 diabetes”
 * “ACE inhibitors and ARBs should always be combined”

-This prevents hallucinations from being hidden inside long responses.
+This prevents hallucinations from being hidden inside longer answers.

 ---